Trovemaster/TROVE/docs/source/refinement.rst

         \frac{\partial V(\xi)}{\partial  f_{ijk \ldots}} =  \xi_1^i \xi_2^j \xi_3^k \ldots

 A common artifact of empirical adjustments, is that different imperfections of the model such as basis set incompleteness or  approximations involved can also affect the refined PEF.
-As a result, these imperfections are effectively absorbed by the `improved' PEF, thus making it a rather effective object that is able to reproduce the experimental energies with the accuracy achieved only with the same imperfect model used in the refinements.
+As a result, these imperfections are effectively absorbed by the 'improved' PEF, thus making it a rather effective object that is able to reproduce the experimental energies with the accuracy achieved only with the same imperfect model used in the refinements.
 The *ab initio* constraint can provide a measure for the deformation of PEF introduced by the fit as a difference with the *ab initio* data.
 Controlling the fitting shape can be especially important when the over-fitting is difficult to avoid.
 Moreover, since lower fitting residuals defined by :math:`\Delta(f_{ijk \ldots})` do not necessarily mean improvement of the PEF, the deviation from the first principles data is the only objective measure of the shape of the refined PEF.

 Assuming that the *ab initio* PES is close to the ''true'' potential energy surface (in the Born-Oppenheimer approximation) within a known *ab initio* accuracy :math:`\delta E`, the *ab initio* constraint forces the refined PES also to stay close to the *ab initio* one.
-Providing that the refined PES does not deviate from the *ab initio* by  more than :math:`\delta E`, one can argue that the refined PES is at least as close to the ``true'' PES as the *ab initio* one.
+Providing that the refined PES does not deviate from the *ab initio* by  more than :math:`\delta E`, one can argue that the refined PES is at least as close to the "true" PES as the *ab initio* one.

 Refinement Implementation with TROVE